- Overview: Estonia

 No compensation is paid if the employment contract is terminated due to force majeure.

-If an employee terminates the employment contract extraordinarily because the employer has committed a fundamental breach of the contract, the employer shall pay the employee compensation of three months’ average wages.
+If an employee terminates the employment contract extraordinarily because the employer has committed a fundamental breach, the employer shall pay the employee compensation of three months’ average wages.
 A court or a labor dispute committee may change the amount of the compensation, taking into account the reasons for the termination and the interests of the parties.

 In general, overtime must be agreed upon by the employee and employer.
-Overtime hours cannot exceed a total of 8 hours within a 7-day period.
+Overtime hours cannot exceed a total of 8 hours within 7 days.

-A full-time employee works 40 hours per week (which is deemed to be seven days), unless the employer and the employee have agreed that the employee will be a part-time worker.
+A full-time employee works 40 hours per week (deemed seven days) unless the employer and the employee have agreed that the employee will be a part-time worker.
 It is presumed that the employee works 8 hours a day.

 Employees are entitled to 28 calendar days of holiday per year.
-The employee and employer can agree to a longer period of annual holiday or a longer period can be provided by law.
+The employee and employer can agree to a longer annual holiday, or a longer period can be provided by law.

 In case of sickness, the employee can be given up to 182 calendar days of paid sick leave (max 250 days per year).
-The gross wage during this period is 70% of his or her last years` average salary.
-The employer pays the wage from the 4th to 8th day of sickness and the state starting the 9th day.
+The gross wage during this period is 70% of his or her last year’s average salary.
+The employer pays the wage from the 4th to the 8th day of sickness, and the state starts on the 9th day.

 A mother or a father shall be granted parental leave at her or his request for raising a child of up to 3 years of age.
 The parental benefit is paid by the state.
-Together the maternity benefit and the parental benefit are paid for a period of 575 days.
+Together the maternity benefit and the parental benefit are paid for 575 days.